Graphic Design, Illustration and Production

 Truck decal, sign and logo design

-SUCCESS STORY: My client requested, Wheel Peddler Logo, “I want a logo that people can see from across a parking lot, and say, ‘Oh, there’s Jim.'”
+SUCCESS STORY: My client requested: “I want a logo that people can see from across a parking lot, and say, ‘Oh, there’s Jim.'”
 So, I designed a “simple” looking logo that can be placed on all kinds of media and is attractive and legible from business card to billboard size, especially on the side of his mobile bicycle store and repair shop.
 It’s also designed so that the colors of the different elements can be changed easily to attract more attention depending on where the logo is printed.

 Bicycle store logo design

 SUCCESS STORY: We spun the creative wheels for several rounds and returned to the client’s original idea, which gave them the confidence that it really was a good idea.
 This logo was adapted for everything you can imagine: store signs, T-shirts, water bottles, stickers, business cards, etc.

 Electric scooter and bike rentals